csparkresearch/ExpEYES17-Qt/README.md

 [Download Link](https://drive.google.com/file/d/0B-Zqgt0_c1zDdDIyOXl1WEdXWnc/view?usp=drive_web) for a 32-bit windows installer prepared on Windows 10 using Pyinstaller and InnoSetup . warning: this utility bundles python and associated dependencies into a single 80MB file that takes up 250MB on installation, but the dependencies and interpreter will not be available for using with other apps or simple python scripts.
 In order to install dependencies separately, please consider the following [README_WINDOWS](./README_WINDOWS.md)

 ## Bug reports
-Please raise an issue on this repository
+Feel free to raise an issue on this repository.
+Please mention OS and Python versions.

 ## Resources
 + [ExpEYES Website](http://expeyes.in/)